MateenCode/RecipeRandomizer-FetchAPI/README.md

-## Recipe Search
+## Recipe Randomizer

-# Fetches Title, Image & Ingredients of dishes from api
+A simple app that generator random recipes for

+## ScreenShot